 The SSC Board of Regents authorizes the President or his/her designee to select companies to offer qualified tax-sheltered 403 (B) Plans to College Employees according to guidelines set forth in the SSC 403(b) Master Retirement Plan.

-The Seminole State College Board of Regents authorizes an annual Retirement Incentive Plan with employees who are eligible to retire through the Oklahoma Teachers’ Retirement System and have at least nine and one-half years of service at Seminole State College.
+For all full-time employees beginning full-time employment before January, 1, 2019, the Seminole State College Board of Regents authorizes Retirement Incentive Plan for employees who are retire through the Oklahoma Teachers’ Retirement System and have at least nine and one-half years of service at Seminole State College.